ogubuikeAlex/king-Alex-d-great/README.md

 # Holla, I'm Alexandra! 👋

 ## 🚀 About Me
-I'm a backend-focused web3 software engineer and technical writer🙂<br />
+Alex is a backend-focused web3 software engineer and technical writer🙂<br />
-Two words that best describe me?
-Proactive and Result-driven <br /> **I like to get things done WELL and QUICKLY.**
+Two words that best describe her?
+Proactive and Result-driven <br /> **She likes to get things done WELL and QUICKLY.**

-I am also a Google WomenTechmaker Ambassador.
-When I am not designing product architecture or coding<br />
+She is a a Google WomenTechmaker Ambassador.
+When she is not designing product architecture or coding<br />
-I offer mentorships to tech youngies.<br />
+she offers mentorships to tech youngies.<br />
-I am easy going and probably one of the most energetic individuals you may ever meet
+In terms of personality, she is easy going and probably one of the most energetic individuals you may ever meet.

 ## 📚 Libraries and Articles
-- I like to give the most simplified explanations to complex programming concepts.
-[You can check out some of my articles here](https://medium.com/@ogubuikealex)
+- She loves to give the most simplified explanations to complex programming concepts.
+[You can check out some of her articles here](https://medium.com/@ogubuikealex)
-- I built some really cool .NET libraries on Nugget Packages [Check them out here](https://www.nuget.org/profiles/KingAlexandra)
+- She builds really cool .NET libraries on Nugget Packages [Check them out here](https://www.nuget.org/profiles/KingAlexandra)
-- I have also published some dope NPM packages, [Check them out here](https://www.npmjs.com/settings/kingalex/packages)
+- Sha has publishes well tested and helpful NPM packages, [Check them out here](https://www.npmjs.com/settings/kingalex/packages)

 ## 🛠 Skills

-### Programming Language I Use
+### Programming Language
 C#, Java, Javascript, Solidity, Typescript<br />

 ### Framework/Library